 We dried off in the sun, lazed around a little then got lunch out.
 A few wasps buzzed around on the beach minding their own business, and weren’t too bothered with us… until they realised we had food.
 Our serene lunchtime quickly became a riot of shoo’ing, batting and dodging.
 We ate very hurriedly, wrapped up the leftovers and got off the beach very quickly – a little narked that our peaceful lunch has descended into chaos.

 Observation Beach to Marahau

-About 2Kms out of Marahau we remembered our promise to pick up litter upon our return.
-In that short distance we collected enough to fill a large ziplock bag with general rubbish, plus a coffee cups and a beer bottle.
+About 2Kms out of Marahau, we remembered our promise to pick up litter upon our return.
+In that short distance, we collected enough to fill a large ziplock bag with general rubbish, plus coffee cups and a beer bottle.

 It topped off a rather lovely weekend.
 If you haven’t got enough time to tick off either the full Coastal Track, the Inland track or this nice little loop was a great taster.